nicolasGolob/music-player/README.md

--> For copyright reasons the original musics has been replaced by others
+-> For copyright reasons the original musics has been replaced by others, Enjoy